zinebmalty88-cmyk/End-To-End-Supply-chain-Analysis/README.md

 - Analyze logistics and transportation

-- I5.
-Identify business recommendations
+- Identify business recommendations

 ## Dataset Description

-This project uses a real-world dataset collected from a Fashion and Beauty startup, focusing on the supply chain of makeup and personal care products.

 The dataset used is the **Supply Chain Dataset published by Amir Motefaker**, which simulates the operations of a mid-size beauty brand.

-The dataset consists of a single, structured table containing **100 SKUs (Stock Keeping Units)** representing beauty and personal care products.
+The dataset consists of a single, structured table containing **100 SKUs (Stock Keeping Units)** representing beauty andpersonal care products.

 It provides a comprehensive view of supply chain activities, making it a strong foundation for analyzing both business performance and operational efficiency.